askui/askui/docs/docs/general/02-Getting Started/write-your-first-instruction.md

 sidebar_position: 3
 ---

-# Write Your First Automation
+# Write Your First Instruction

 :::tip
 What you will learn